 The 1978-79 dash does look appropriate for a big brash American luxury car, though, with all the simulated woodgrain and chrome “Lincoln Town Car” script above the glovebox.
 If you got a basic Continental, the script said, appropriately enough, “Lincoln Continental.”
 Interestingly though, the top-of-the-line 1979 Collector’s Series Continental was NOT a Town Car, despite having the Town Car seat style, albeit in “Kasman II luxury cloth” instead of velour.

 The back seat, if anything, has even more room than the front.
 With the ride this Lincoln provides and the acres of aquaness, you could be forgiven if you thought you were out to sea while riding in the back.
 Perhaps on a trip to Europe on the QE Blue?

 Well, I can say with authority that this is the coolest thing I’ve seen on ebay in months.
-If this selection of pictures is not enough for you, there are many more on the auction listing, which can be found here.
 Hope it goes to a good home.
 For the Broughamic-minded, what could be better than this?